Mathematical beauty

 Mathematical beauty is a type of aesthetic value that is experienced in doing or contemplating mathematics.
 The testimonies of mathematicians indicate that various aspects of mathematics—including results, formulae, proofs and theories—can trigger subjective responses similar to the beauty of art, music, or nature.
 The pleasure in this experience can serve as a motivation for doing mathematics, and some mathematicians, such as G.H.
 Hardy, have characterized mathematics as an art form that seeks beauty.
-The logician and philosopher Bertrand Russell made a now-famous statement of this position: